galvezsh/Digital_Void/readme.md

   - DOM manipulation
   - Dynamic rendering

+---

 ## 🚧 Purpose

-DigitalStudio explores a lightweight and framework-free approach to dynamic website construction.
-It aims to:
+DigitalStudio explores a clean and scalable way to build interactive, localized, and reusable interfaces without relying on third-party frameworks or build tools.

 - Provide a testbed for advanced JavaScript logic without using libraries.
 - Support multilingual, modular, and scalable web page generation.